MicrosoftDocs/fabric-docs/docs/data-factory/connector-mongodb-copy-activity.md

 # How to configure MongoDB in a copy activity

-This article outlines how to use the copy activity in data pipelines to copy data from MongoDB.
+This article outlines how to use the copy activity in data pipelines to copy data from and to MongoDB.

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]